 Conclusion

 Communication in factories has until now been mainly wired communication.
 There are increasing expectations for the use of wireless connectivity amongst machines in the manufacturing and factory processes.
-Future industrial factory networks are expecting to use more wireless to eliminate the installation cost, as well as to enhance flexibility.
+Future industrial factory networks are expected to use more wireless to reduce the installation cost as well as to enhance flexibility.
 As such, the factory network needs to support the successful operation of various wireless applications.

-This report addresses integrated wired and wireless Internet of Things (IoT) communications in the factory environment, and includes use cases and requirements within the factory wireless environment, with a focus on bridged Layer 2 networks.
-It presents problems and challenges observed within the factory and reports on feasible solutions for overcoming these issues that are required for enabling Flexible Factories.
+This report addresses integrated wired and wireless Internet of Things (IoT) communications in the factory environment, and includes use cases and requirements with a focus on bridged Layer 2 networks.
+It presents problems and challenges observed within the factory and reports on possible solutions for overcoming some of these issues in order to enable flexibility within factories.

-One of the essential differences between factory and commercial networks is that the physical devices connecting to the network are used to control and monitor real-world actions and conditions.
-This requires the provisioning of QoS for a variety of machine-to-machine (M2M) data types generated from a variety of sensors with different priority-classes.
-It also requires to link human and things such as materials, parts, old and new machines with different communication requirements including data delivery time.
+One distinct aspect of factory networks is that the physical devices connecting to the network are used to control and monitor real-world actions and conditions.
+This requires the provisioning of QoS for a variety of traffic types that may be characterised as either periodic or sporadic.
+In a flexible factory, humans are engaged in the control and monitoring system and therefore need to be interconnected with the network in order to interact with physical devices and machinery.

-When the factory network is extended over radio, some incompatibility in QoS provisioning between wired and wireless segments becomes apparent due to variations in the available bandwidth over the radio segment.
-In order to overcome the variable environment for wireless communications coordination may prove superior to static configuration of network elements for co-existence.
+When the factory network is extended over radio, some incompatibility in QoS provisioning between wired and wireless segments becomes apparent due to unpredictable variations in the available bandwidth over the radio segment.
+In order to overcome the variable environment for wireless communications, coordination amongst network elements is required.

-The report considered communication requirements for six categories of wireless applications, which are classified according to their purpose.
+The report considers communication requirements for six categories of wireless applications, which are classified according to their purpose.

 For factory applications, QoS latency tolerance is classified into small, medium or large.
 Bandwidth tolerance is classified into wide, medium or narrow, and the tolerance for packet loss is classified into loss intolerant or loss-tolerant.
-This implies that factory applications may require a large number of QoS classes more than the 8 classes specified in IEEE Std 802.1Q.
+This implies that factory applications may require a large number of QoS classes, more than the 8 classes specified in IEEE Std 802.1Q.
 To deal with a large number of QoS class requirements, defining usage of tag fields may be needed for precise and fine QoS control over L2.
-In addition, some kind of mapping of priority from 802.1 domain to the wireless domain is needed to achieve the required performance.
+Any priority tag must be understood in both wired and wireless networks, which may require tag translation amongst the two.

-Future industrial wireless communications will take advantage of this TSN functions and features.
+Future industrial wireless communications will take advantage of TSN functions and features specified in IEEE 802.1.
 The wired/wireless integrated networks for future flexible factories IoT scenarios should be able to accommodate various applications with different end-to-end QoS requirements.
-These requirements can be guaranteed by closing the gaps within the following functions:
+These requirements can be met by closing the gaps within the following functions:

 End to end stream reservation in a wired/wireless integrated network